shinyorg/mediatorsample/README.md

 > Would you really do these cross model data linking request (ie. GetPeopleByVehicleRequest, GetVehiclesByPersonRequest) - Doesn't that cause N+1 and a lot of extra chatter?

 Likely not because an app is generally single process.
 This shows a common pattern (and often common pitfall in server side microserving).
 Pick your fights & don't overengineer.
 Well this does

-## TODO
-* If navigating in a loop, if I delete the top level "detail", underneath should pop as I return